 Studies of other measures - including gargling water, eating garlic, exercising and homeopathic remedies - didn't provide clear or sufficient evidence that these methods are beneficial, the researchers said.

-The pain relievers ibuprofen and acetaminophen are effective in relieving pain and fever, but not in relieving other symptoms, the researchers found.
+Treatment The pain relievers ibuprofen and acetaminophen are effective in relieving pain and fever, but not in relieving other symptoms, the researchers found.
 Ibuprofen appears to work better than acetaminophen in treating fever in children.

 Taking antihistamines combined with decongestants or pain medications appears to be somewhat effective in treating the symptoms of colds in people older than age 5, according to the study.